Our All-Star Lineup

 Family: Dad of a fastpitch softball pitcher and a youth baseball 2nd basemen; married to my best friend’s little sister, Erin.

 Why I Love the Lake of the Ozarks: I love living where other people vacation.
-My life is about making memories with my family and friends, and there is no better to do that in the midwest.
+My life is about making memories with my family and friends, and there is no better place to do that in the midwest.